PaulusG/Greenwise/content/english/career/_index.md

 ---
-title: "Career"
+title: 'Career'
 # page header background image
-page_header_bg: "images/banner/banner1.jpg"
+page_header_bg: 'images/banner/banner1.jpg'
 # meta description
-description: "This is meta description."
+description: 'This is meta description.'
 # save as draft
-draft: false
+draft: true
 ---

 ### How to Apply

 Send your cv, relevant work experience and anything else that will make you stand out to career@bizcraft.com

 ### Why Us